100+ Treasure Hunt Clues for You

 Americans see them during July

-Animals would rather stay far away
+Animals would rather stay far, far away

 Answer: Fireworks

-Wrapped around rice, some think I’m nice,
+Wrapped around rice, some think I’m nice

-When I’m where I should be, fish have me for free
+But when I’m where I should be, fish have me for free

 Answer: Seaweed